CumulusNetworks/docs/content/cumulus-vx/_index.md

 {{%notice note%}}

-Even though Cumulus VX is supported on VMware Fusion, Workstation, and vSphere ESXi, this document only provides setup instructions for VMware vSphere ESXi.
+Cumulus VX is supported on VMware Fusion, Workstation, and vSphere ESXi.
+This document provides setup instructions for VMware vSphere ESXi.

 {{%/notice%}}